 Vasiliy Trofimchuk: Project Manager at BitClave, Founder and CEO of MultiToken

-Owing to these points, it’s quite clear that deceptive action has been taken by the team, and there is a strong indication of an exit scam.
-When the token value bottomed out, the team packed up and went home.
+Due to these points, it is alleged that deceptive action has been taken by the team, and there is a strong indication of an exit scam.
+When the token value bottomed out, it is suspected that the team packed up and went home.

-The team claimed that the BitClave token would be earned by “contributing personal data”, by “clicking on search results for products and services from their favourite brands”, and for general use in their BitClave ‘ecosystem’.
-However, with none of these aspects being realised, the token has no real utility.
+It is alleged that the team claimed that the BitClave token would be earned by “contributing personal data”, by “clicking on search results for products and services from their favourite brands”, and for general use in their BitClave ‘ecosystem’.
+However, allegations have surfaced that none of these aspects has been realised and as such the token has no real utility.

-The team neglected to clearly explain what would be done with the proceeds of this ICO, and post-ICO there have been no updates on the development of this project, or the distribution of funds raised.
-There are no clear paths to indicate what has happened to the 25m USD raised, and the team have moved into the shadows with the funds.
+Investors allege that the team neglected to clearly explain what would be done with the proceeds of this ICO and furthermore that post-ICO there have been no updates on the development of this project, or the distribution of funds raised.
+It is alleged that there are no clear paths to indicate what has happened to the 25m USD raised, and the team have moved into the shadows with the funds.

-They proposed that it would, yes.
-They proposed a blockchain of retail activities on their BitClave Active Search Ecosystem, but it wasn’t ever realised.
+It is alleged that BitClave proposed that the project would require blockchain implementation.
+They proposed a blockchain of retail activities on their BitClave Active Search Ecosystem, but reports have arisen that it wasn’t ever realised.

-Quite simply, this project is rife with red flags and is pitted with suspicious activity.
-The team have disappeared without a trace and there is no clear indication of where the funds were sent post-ICO.
-All of their promises have dwindled into nothing, and their endeavoured products are entirely unrealised.
-There was no way this project would ever have contended with the likes of Google or Bing, and the alleged team behind the project shows they wouldn’t have even had the manpower to get off the ground.
+Quite simply, allegations have surfaced that this project is rife with red flags and pitted with suspicious activity.
+Reports indicate that the team have disappeared without a trace and there is no clear indication of where the funds were sent post-ICO.
+It is alleged that their promises have dwindled into nothing, and their endeavoured products are entirely unrealised.
+It is suspected that there was no way this project would ever have contended with the likes of Google or Bing, and reports suggest the alleged team behind the project wouldn’t have even had the manpower to get off the ground.

 If you have been impacted financially by BitClave’s ICO, please join this class action with confidence.